H4R335HR/n3tscan/README.md

 # n3tscan
 Faast ping sweep of a /24 network written in Python Multi-threaded.
 Sends all the pings at once.
-Expect complete results within less than 2 seconds.
+Expect complete results instantly (1/4th of a second to be approximate).

 Disclaimer: It will only show IPs that respond to an ICMP echo request aka ping.. so mostly Linux machines.